coccoinomane/crabada.py/README.md

 # To do

+* Extend Web3Watcher with async loop
+* Use @property to define classattributes > https://realpython.com/python-property/
 * Use cron library to schedule scripts
 * Validate config values from .env
 * Gas control: Stop if wallet has less than X ETH + set daily gas limit